Purvi9399/chatgpt-crisis-bias-audit/README.md

 # 🧠 ChatGPT in Crisis: Can Language Models Understand Distress?

-This project investigates how large language models (LLMs) — particularly ChatGPT — respond to emotionally distressing prompts, especially when those prompts include markers of identity such as race, gender, or culture.
+This project investigates how large language models (LLMs), particularly ChatGPT , respond to emotionally distressing prompts, especially when those prompts include markers of identity such as race, gender, or culture.
 As LLMs are increasingly deployed in sensitive domains like mental health, customer support, and social platforms, it is critical to ask: **Can these models truly understand distress?
 And do they respond equitably across different identities?**

 ---